ResponseLink

 Goals

-• Support: Provide accurate and timely support to field responders.
+• Support: Provide accurate, timely updates to field responders.

-• Communication: Enhance communication and coordination for operational efficiency.
+• Communication: Enhance communication among departments to improve operational efficiency.

 Challenges

-• Pressure: Managing high-stress situations with limited information.
+• Pressure: Handling high-stress situations with limited information.

-• Resource Allocation: Efficiently distributing limited resources during peak emergencies.
+• Resource Allocation: Balancing limited resources during peak emergencies.

 A wireflow diagram illustrating the sequential steps involved in a specific process, highlighting connections and flow.